KilianFt/kilianft.github.io/README.md

 # Kilian Freitag
-I am interest in exploring the intersection of human and machines in various way, mainly from a learning-based perspective.
+I am interested in exploring the intersection of human and machines in various way, mainly from a learning-based perspective.
 That includes
 - Robotics
 - Reinforcement Learning
 - Interactive Learning